Walt Nauta is the latest Trump loyalist to face potential jail time after working for him

 The government alleges Nauta helped pack Trump’s boxes before he left the White House and repeatedly moved them to various rooms at Mar-a-Lago in response to Trump’s requests.

 At one point, the indictment alleges, Nauta discovered several boxes had fallen over in the storage room, dumping their contents on the floor.
-Nauta snapped and shared photographs of the scene, which included a document with a visible marking warning it was restricted to only the Five Eyes intelligence alliance.
+Nauta snapped and shared photographs of the scene, which included a document with a visible marking warning it was restricted to only the Five Eyes intelligence alliance of the U.S., U.K., Australia, Canada and New Zealand.

 Nauta was key to Trump’s investigation early on, with FBI agents grilling him about the movement of boxes inside Mar-a-Lago weeks before serving their search warrant at the property.
 Like other witnesses close to Trump, though, his answers to law enforcement put him in legal jeopardy.